Stability, NIP, and NSOP; Model Theoretic Properties of Formulas via Topological Properties of Function Spaces

 \section{SOP}

+In this section we work in the classical logic.
+One reason for restricting our attention to the classical case is to make this section more accessible to model-theorists and other interested readers.

 In \cite{Sh} Shelah introduced the strict order property as complementary to the independence property: a theory has OP iff it has IP or SOP.
-In functional analysis, the Eberlein-\v{S}mulian theorem states that a subset of a Banach space is not relatively weakly compact iff it has a sequence without any weakly convergent subsequence or it has a weakly convergent sequence in which the limit is not continuous.
-In fact there is a corresponding between the Eberlein-\v{S}mulian theorem and Shelah's result above.
+In functional analysis, the Eberlein-\v{S}mulian theorem states that a subset of a Banach space is not relatively weakly compact iff it has a sequence without any weak Cauchy subsequence or it has a weak Cauchy sequence with no weak limit.
+In fact there is a correspondence between the Eberlein-\v{S}mulian theorem and Shelah's result above.
 To determine this correspondence, we first give a topological description of the strict order property, and then study the above dividing line.
-Let us start with the classical logic.